Assessing a remediation study

 - the cause and spatial extent of any change observed.

-weight-of-evidence process to evaluate the various lines of evidence.
+Use a weight-of-evidence process to evaluate the various lines of evidence.
 This process assesses results from multiple lines of evidence across the pressures, stressors and ecosystem receptors included in the monitoring program.
 It is the key process by which the protection or status of the aquatic ecosystem is assessed.

 Multiple potential outcomes are possible from a weight-of-evidence assessment.
-We provide guidance on their interpretation for this use of the Water Quality Management Framework in
+We provide guidance on their interpretation for this use of the Water Quality Management Framework in use-specific evaluation tables.

 The W/SQOs are deemed to be met when: